dkarthe/webjeda-blog/_posts/2016-01-25-an-easy-way-to-edit-posts-in-jekyll.md

 ---
 title: Add or Edit Jekyll Posts through a Browser
 desc: For beginners an easy online editing option is beneficial.
-Learn how to add posts, edit posts and other Jekyll files online through prose.io in this tutorial.
-Also find out how to upload images using prose.io!
-This can be really helpful when you are out on trip and have an urge to write a Jekyll post.
+Learn how to add posts, edit posts, and other Jekyll files online through prose.io in this tutorial.
+Also, find out how to upload images using prose.io!
+This can be really helpful when you are out on a trip and have an urge to write a Jekyll post.
 keywords: edit post in Jekyll, edit page in Jekyll, add post in Jekyll
 author: sharathdt
 tags: Jekyll Web-Design